 Also, stay informed whether it’s through local news outlets or articles like this one!

-And it’s probably not the smartest idea to travel to Wuhan right now or anytime soon.
+And it’s probably not the smartest idea to travel anywhere anytime soon.
 Stay safe.

 If you liked this article or found it helpful, be sure to pass it along!
 Leave any questions, concerns, or suggestions for what you want to read about next week in the Comments Section below.